JuliaPlots/PlotDocs.jl/docs/gallery/gaston/index.md

 gaston()
 ```

-Contributions for demos are welcomed!
+The demos are generated from `Plots._examples`.
+Empty demos are features that this backend does not support.

 {{{democards}}}